A possible solution to the which-way problem of quantum interference: Abstract

 \section{Abstract}

 It is commonly assumed that the observation of an interference pattern is incompatible with any information about the path taken by a quantum particle.
-Here we show that this assumption is contradicted by theoretically predicted experimental observations.
-A precise evaluation of the effects of sufficiently small polarization rotations in the slits of a double slit experiment indicates that the particles forming the interference pattern must have been physically delocalized, such that particles detected in the interference maxima have a presence of exactly one half in each slit while particles detected close to the minima appear to have a negative presence in one of the slits and a presence of more than one in the other.
+Here we show that, contrary to this assumption, the experimentally observable effects of small polarization rotations applied in the slits of a double slit experiment indicate that individual particles passing the slits before their detection in the interference pattern are physically delocalized with regard to their interactions with the local polarization rotations.
+The rate at which the polarization is flipped to the orthogonal state is a direct measure of the fluctuations of the polarization rotation angles experienced by each particle.
+Particles detected in the interference maxima experience no fluctuations at all, indicating a presence of exactly one half of the particle in each slit, while particles detected close to the minima experience polarization rotations much larger than the local rotations, indicating a negative presence in one of the slits and a presence of more than one in the other.